kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Consumer-Choice.markdown

 ## 2.1 Rational Choice

 The basic model of consumer choice studies the decision of a single person regarding what goods to acquire, and how much to buy of each of them, taking as given the prices of the goods and the income level of the consumer.
-This simple model assumes that each consumer chooses the “best” combination of goods (or bundle) that “he can afford”.
+This simple model assumes that each consumer chooses the “best” combination of goods (or bundle) that he "can afford”.
 The idea of “best” builds on the notions of preferences and utility; our model captures “affordability” via budget sets.

+To fix ideas, suppose that you go to the supermarket with the idea of spending 100 dollars.
+While there, you can see many different goods that are sold at different prices.
+The consumer problem addresses the question of how to allocate the $100 among the goods you observe.
+Its solution postulates that, among all possible allocations, you will select the one that makes you as happy as possible.

+A bit more formally:

 **Preferences:** The preferences on an individual consist of his personal ranking over all possible alternatives.
 We often capture these preferences by the so called utility function.